swayamduhan/swayamduhan/README.md

-- 👋 Hi, I’m @swayamduhan
+- 👋 Hi, I’m Swayam Duhan
-- 👀 I’m interested in AI and Blockchain
+- 👀 I’m interested in Blockchain & Web Dev
-- 🌱 I’m currently learning MERN along with Blockchain
+- 🌱 Currently learning Creative / Interactive Web Development + Designing
 - 📫 You can reach me at workplace.swayam@gmail.com or @swayambuilds on X

 <!---